 “human urine is both nutrient-rich and an effective tooth whitener”

-We’ve compiled and collected various reviews of Born to Run below.
+We’ve compiled various reviews of Born to Run below.
 Check them out.

 TedX: Christopher McDougall: Are we born to run?

 Christopher McDougall at Google on Born To Run